Antares0982/ssrJSON/README.md

 Please note that ssrJSON is currently in the **beta stage** of development.

-Several commonly used features are still under development, including the serialization of subclass objects of built-in types such as `dict`, `list`, and `str`, the `object_hook` functionality, and error location reporting during decoding. ssrJSON will not support encoding and decoding of third-party data structures.
+Several commonly used features are still under development, including serialization of subclasses of `str`, the `object_hook` functionality, and error location reporting during decoding.
+Additionally, ssrJSON will not support encoding or decoding of third-party data structures.

 The ARM64 architecture is not yet supported but will be supported in the near future.